 The user interface or platform to realize effective communication between humans and the AI system.
 This includes tools for monitoring system performance, providing feedback, and adjusting system parameters.
 This helps create an environment for meaningful human interventions, allowing humans to easily understand the system's outputs and input their feedback or corrections.

-Adaptation and evolution strategies
+Adaptation and Evolution Strategies

 Strategies and methodologies for updating the AI system based on feedback and learning from human interventions, including retraining models with new data or adjusting algorithms.
 This can help the system to evolve in response to new information, challenges, and environmental changes, enhancing its long-term effectiveness and autonomy.